uadmin/uadmin/docs/bestpractices.rst

 **Before we start creating a new project**

-* Make it sure it follows the model structure as shown in Tutorial Part 1.
+* Make it sure it follows the model structure as shown in `Tutorial Part 1`_.
 * In every Go file, always remember the pattern:

 .. code-block:: go